-The pristine, midnight blue and ivory Belmond Andean Explorer chugged onto the platform on Arequipa’s moody, misty, film-set of a station.
+The pristine, midnight blue and ivory Andean Explorer chugged onto the platform on Arequipa’s moody, misty, film-set of a station.
 Even the carriages have a story to tell, coming all the way from the other side of the world – Australia.
 In true Belmond style, the company had them shipped across the Pacific and installed a signature old-world meets contemporary interior design, by creative geniuses Muza Lab.

-Our cabin on the Belmond Andean Explorer was rather bijou – not the suite that we had seen on the website, but instead a convertible desk-and-sofa combo by day and two single beds by night.
+Our cabin on the Andean Explorer was rather bijou – not the suite that we had seen on the website, but instead a convertible desk-and-sofa combo by day and two single beds by night.
 So for the ultimate luxury, ensure to enquire and discuss accommodation types.
 Alas, we weren’t going to spend much time in it anyway and besides, we quite liked it.
-Albeit it not being the best room on the train, there is a spirit of adventure about it all, that added to the experience, including an en suite bathroom that was no bigger than one in an airplane, but offered all the facilities we needed.
+Albeit it not being the best room on the train, there was a spirit of adventure about it all, that added to the experience, including an en suite bathroom that was no bigger than one in an aeroplane but offered all the facilities we needed.

 The icing on the cake of the trip was an excursion on Lake Titicaca.
 The serene body of water as big as a sea, thousands of meters above sea level, holds some fantastic stories.
 Like that of the Uros people who built man-made islands from Totora reeds to create floating villages on the water.
 These resilient people were once enslaved by the Incans and then by the conquistadors after them.
-They survived by heading to the harshest of environments at the highest elevations and miles out on the lake to escape
+They survived by heading to the harshest of environments at the highest elevations and miles out on the lake to escape.